-There are many advantages to including forage legumes in the crop rotation.
-A primary advantage is the nitrogen (N) credits provided to subsequent grain crops.
+A primary advantage of including forage legumes in the crop rotation is the nitrogen (N) credits provided to subsequent grain crops.

-From 1992-2007 at the University of Minnesota Southwest Research and Outreach Center near Lamberton, a 4-year oat/alfalfa-alfalfa-corn-soybean rotation was compared with a 2-year corn-soybean rotation within "zero-input," organic, "low-input," and "high-input" crop-management systems.
+From 1992 to 2007 at the University of Minnesota Southwest Research and Outreach Center near Lamberton, a four-year oat/alfalfa-alfalfa-corn-soybean rotation was compared with a two-year corn-soybean rotation within “zero-input,” organic, “low-input,” and “high-input” crop-management systems.
 This trial was established at every stage in both rotations, so each crop was present every year.